-Whole NMI allocation in or out of DSP, based on program groups
+Whole NMI allocation in or out of DSP

 Ideally, every NMI would have its load broken into parts that reflect its underlying load and the effect of each demand response program of which it is a member.
 However, analytical limitations necessitate AEMO's use of a 'whole NMI' approach - the total DSP resources of a NMI are either wholly in or out of the DSP forecast.